Chanda-Abdul/ChandaHubbard.github.io/API-Hack-Capstone/README.md

 [>MVP<](https://chandahubbard.github.io/API%20Hack%20Capstone/index.html)

-Responsive web app that helps users decide where to order dinner and watch movie to watch for a fun night in.
-Users input their location and it is sent to the [EatStreet API Endpoint](https://developers.eatstreet.com/endpoint/search) to find restaurants that provide food delivery or pickup nearby.
+Responsive web app that helps users decide where to order dinner and which movie to watch for a fun night in.
+Users inputs their location and it is sent to the [EatStreet API Endpoint](https://developers.eatstreet.com/endpoint/search) to find restaurants that provide food delivery or pickup nearby.
 Users will then navigate to a screen where they can input a movie that they like so that they can receive similar movie recommendations using the [TasteDive Movie API Endpoint](https://tastedive.com/read/api)

 ### Technologies Used: